unm-digital-history/campus-history/essays/lobo-statues/index.md

 ---
-title: lobo-statues
+title: Lobo Statues
 author: Maya Vigil
 layout: unm-base
 date: 2025-04-29
+popup-teaser: Have you seen the various lobo statues around campus?
+Let's learn about their history!
+card-description: Beginning with John Tatschl's Lobo statue erected in 1947, various other lobo statue have come to adorn the campus in the following decades.
+From the lobo overlooking the corner of campus to the smaller statues, the mascot of the university finds its home in various spots across the campus.
+card-image: /essays/lobo-statues/images/lobo-header-1.jpg
 header-image: images/lobo-header-1.jpg
-header-title: Lobo Statues
+header-title:
-header-height: 50vh
-background-position: 20px
+background-position: 0px
 ---

-# The Lobo
+# The Lobo Statues

 {% include figure.html class="img-left" width="65%" height="100" caption="One of the smaller _Spirit of the Lobo_ statues posed near the Duck Pond" src="images/lobo-snow-1.jpg"%}